shafu0x/tic-tac-toe-reinforcement-learning/README.md

 # Tic Tac Toe Reinforcement Learning

-An agent who learns the game of tic tac toe using reinforcement learning
+An agent who learns the game of tic tac toe using reinforcement learning.

 ## How it works